pranithasurya/ANDPRASDE001/README.md

 - timestamp (when was it actually posted)
 - image (image of actual location)

 The above data points gives a description of location and immediate redirection for user to book tickets to the location from expedia page.
-It also tells Expedia's point of view to a user.
+It also tells Expedia's short description about the post to a user.